Jajaho/NACLI/README.md

 # Features
 - Supported component types: Current Source, Resistor, Conductor
-- The programm can validate the graph and automaticly remove floating nodals.
+- The program can validate the graph and automatically remove floating nodals.
-- For calculation the network graph is transformed to an system of linear equations, which can be printed.
+- For calculation the network graph is transformed to a system of linear equations, which can be printed.
 - Multiple connections between two nodals are allowed.

+# Technical Keypoints
+- Uses Temurin 16 JDK
+- Uses Gradle for dependency management
+- Uses an extended DirectedWeightedPseudograph from the JGraphT library
+- Custom MathUtil.java

+# Theory of Operation
+The circuit under test is manually inserted by the user using the command line interface.
+Control and data inputs are processed using regular expressions.
+The circuit is represented as a directed weighted graph, which is created live with every input.
+The graph is validated upon request ("val" control input) or automatically before every compute if a calculation is triggered ("cal" control input).
+During the validation procedure the user is prompted to fix all errors if any are detected.
+Once the calculation is triggered the previously created graph is parsed into a system of linear equations (SLE) as per common rules of the nodal analysis.
+In software this is accomplished by iterating through every edge (component) connected to every vertex (nodal) and adding the edge weight to corresponding index in the array e.g. conductance matrix (For further information on how this is done exactly please see the makeSLE method in the Main.java class).
+After the matrix has been parsed and checked for symmetry, Cramers method is used to solve the SLE and calculate the individual nodal potentials.